-The likelihood that P. calceolariae will enter Western Australia as a result of trade in table grapes from California and be distributed in a viable state to a susceptible host is: LOW.
+The likelihood that P. calceolariae and Pl. kraunhiae will enter Western Australia as a result of trade in table grapes from California and be distributed in a viable state to a susceptible host is: LOW.

-The probability of establishment and of spread for P. calceolariae is being based on the assessment for table grapes from Chile (Biosecurity Australia 2005).
-That assessment used the same methodology as described in Chapter 2 of this report.
-The ratings from the previous assessment are:
+The probability of establishment and of spread for P. calceolariae is being based on the assessment for table grapes from Chile (Biosecurity Australia 2005) and Korea (Biosecurity Australia 2011b).
+Those assessments used the same methodology as described in Chapter 2 of this report.
+The ratings from the previous assessments are: